 Community donations from corporations, businesses and foundations provide valued, in-demand literacy programs and services free to the public.

 A donation towards the Library’s operations encourages economic development by supporting early literacy programs, resources for small businesses, job and career assistance, research databases, internet access and so much more.
 An economic impact study shows that for every local dollar provided in contributions, the Library provides more than $6 worth of benefits to the citizens of our region.

 The Library hosts a variety of events throughout the year to raise funds, promote library awareness and provide services for children, families and adults.
-These events include After Hours @ the Library, our annual Summer Reading Extravaganza/Summer Reading Program and more.
 By becoming a sponsor, your organization helps provide critical programs while showing the community you care about literacy and learning.

-CLP is a proud participant in employee giving campaigns through the workplace and United Way, the Combined Federal Campaign (CFC), and the State Employee Combined Appeal (SECA).
+CLP is a proud participant in employee giving campaigns through the workplace and United Way and the State Employee Combined Appeal (SECA).
 A separate campaign is established for the Library of Accessible Media for Pennsylvanians (LAMP).

 CLP United Way code: 0816

 In addition, your employees can start their own fundraiser through our online fundraising pages.
 Jeans Days, virtual book drives, chili cook-offs – the possibilities are endless!